Hero Image

 • Wolves in remote areas

-What Is the Climate Like in Churchill During This Expedition?
+What Is the Climate Like on a Churchill's Changing Arctic Expedition?

 Churchill experiences cool, variable conditions during August and September, with weather influenced by proximity to Hudson Bay.
 Temperatures are generally mild compared to winter, but wind, moisture and time on the water can make conditions feel significantly colder.